777Samael/Display_time_on_LCD/README.md

 # Display_time_on_LCD

+The code displays the date and time on the HD44780 LCD display based on DS3231 RTC.

 This code is based on default DS3231_test sample code created by Eric Ayars included in DS3231 library.
 Modifications made by Przemyslaw Kepka.